sunpy/sunpy/docs/tutorial/timeseries.rst

 This should show a table of information taken from the metadata and a preview of your data.
 If you are in a Jupyter Notebook, this will show a rich HTML version that includes plots of the data.
-Otherwise, you can use the :meth:`~sunpy.timeseries.GenericTimeSeries.quicklook` method to see this quick-look plots,
+Otherwise, you can use the :meth:`~sunpy.timeseries.GenericTimeSeries.quicklook` method to see this quick-look plot,

 .. code-block:: python